Nzen/Simpletron/README.md

-#rewrite everything
-# intro
-# basic simpletron info
-# basic Simple info
-# running instructions
-# * more detail, use the wiki

-Deitel's How to Program books (Java, C++, C#) have a couple exercises to emulate the other aspects of the programming environment.
+Deitel's _How to Program_ books (Java, C++, C#) have a couple exercises to emulate the other aspects of the programming environment.
 The first example is the VM that they call Simpletron.
 To incentivize learning Python, I implemented it.
 The second exercise involves creating a BASIC-esque compiler to generate its machine code.
 The complete version is tagged as '1.0' subsequent commits (& branches?) reflect optional improvements to the pair.

-__SIMPLETRON ISA__
+## SIMPLETRON ISA

 Accumulator, IR, PC; RAM of 100 integers.
 Advanced adds an index register.